Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-over all sets $\{x_1,\ldots,x_N\}$ of $N$ distinct points in the unit sphere $S^2 \subseteq \R^3$.
-Here $\|x_i-x_j\|_2$ is the \emph{chordal distance} between $x_i$ and $x_j$.
-A simple optimality proof for the configuration consisting of three equally spaced particles on a great circle was given in 1912 \cite{Foeppl1912}, but for $N > 3$ we seem to require more involved techniques.
-In 1992, Yudin \cite{Yudin1992} introduced a beautiful method, based on earlier work for spherical codes by Delsarte, Goethals, and Seidel \cite{DelsarteGoethalsSeidel1977}, which in addition to the $N \leq 3$ cases can be used to prove optimality for $4$, $6$, and $12$ particles \cites{Yudin1992,Andreev1996}.
-Here the configurations are given by the vertices of the regular tetrahedron, octahedron, and icosahedron.
+A simple proof that the configuration consisting of three equally spaced points on a great circle is optimal for the Thomson problem with $N=3$ was given in 1912 \cite{Foeppl1912}, but for $N > 3$ we seem to require more involved techniques.
+In 1992, Yudin \cite{Yudin1992} introduced a beautiful method, based on earlier work for spherical codes by Delsarte, Goethals, and Seidel \cite{DelsarteGoethalsSeidel1977}, which can be used to prove that the regular tetrahedron, octahedron, and icosahedron are optimal for the Thomson problems with $4$, $6$, and $12$ particles, respectively \cites{Yudin1992,Andreev1996}.

-\emph{Yudin's bound} is a relaxation of the above energy minimization problem.
-It is a simpler minimization problem whose optimal value lower bounds the ground state energy.
-This means that a feasible solution of the dual problem of this relaxation, which is a maximization problem in the form of an infinite dimensional linear program, provides a lower bound on the ground state energy.
-For $N = 2, 3, 4, 6, 12$ this bound is sharp, and the optimal dual solutions form optimality certificates; that is, the dual solutions become easy to check optimality proofs.
-In 2006, Cohn and Kumar \cite{CohnKumar2007} used this method in their proof of universal optimality of the above configurations (as well as many other configurations in higher dimensional spheres), where a configuration is said to be \emph{universally optimal} if it is optimal for all \emph{completely monotonic} (smooth, nonnegative functions whose derivatives alternate in sign) pair potentials in the squared chordal distance.
+Yudin's bound (of degree $d$) for $N$ particles in $V=S^{n-1}$ with the Euclidean metric and pair potential $F$ is the following semi-infinite linear program in the nonnegative scalar variables $c_1,\ldots,c_d$: Maximize $(N^2-Nh(1))/2$ subject to the linear constraints

+Here $C_k^{n/2-1}$ is the ultraspherical polynomial of degree $k$ in dimension $n$ normalized such that $\smash{C_k^{n/2-1}(1)}=1$.
+These polynomials have the property that the matrix